 Position the fold point a little lower than you would for the Parisian Wrap.
 The loop will not be pulled as tightly so you need a little more space to allow for the volume of the knot.

 Now bring the 1st end through the loop and leave the 2nd end where it is.
 You can actually leave it at this stage if you like.
 This is a Three-way Wrap and gives a stylish, relaxed look.

 To continue on to a full Four-Way style, take the centre of the loop and give it a half-twist to the front.

 Hold this in position and bring the 2nd end over the top and then down through the loop.
 You will see that the two ends of the scarf essentially weave through the centre fold of the scarf in opposite directions.

 To finish off, adjust the position of the loop until you get just the right volume effect that you wish.

 And there you have it!
 A super-cozy knot that stays just where you want it and makes every scarf look great.

 I hope this gives you some inspiration for tying your scarves in a new way for the New Year!
 If you would like more information on any of my scarf patterns you will find them on my website.

-Many thanks to our daughter, Anna Ravenscroft, for demonstrating the Four-Way Wrap and trying to appear warmer than she was!
-You can see Anna's own wonderful range of knitting designs on Craftsy under her label Knitted Wonderland.
+Many thanks to my daughter, Anna Ravenscroft, for demonstrating the Four-Way Wrap and trying to appear warmer than she was!
+You can see Anna's own wonderful range of knitting designs on her website, Kiku Knits.

 Have a wonderful 2014!